CyberCoder-bit/OmniCTF-2026-Quals-Writeups/README.md

 | :x: Fear | 132 |

 ## Reflection
-Unfortunately, I did not solve many challenges as I joined this CTF late.
+Unfortunately, I did not solve many challenges as I was very busy this weekend.
 We got 21st out of 778.